sonalita/ps-k8s/README.md

 This step corresponds to the `CreateControlPlaneNode-containerd.sh` step in the `03/demos` folder of the course exercise files.
 It runs on the c1-cp1 control plane only and does the following:
  - Installs the control plane via kubeadm (and sets the api end point correctly if your VM has multiple network interfaces)
- - installs the Calico network overlay with the default pod CIDR of 172.16.0.0/16.
-You should not need to change this, but if you do, configure a `pod_cidr` var in the playbook to override the role default value.
-You should **not** edit the template or change the default value in the role's default folder.
+ - installs the either the Calico or Flannel network overlay with the default pod CIDR of 172.16.0.0/16 for Calico or 0.244.0.0/16 for Flannel.
+You should not need to change this, but if you do, configure a `pod_cidr` var in the playbook to override the role default value. **This only works for Calico currently - do not edit if using Flannel** You should **not** edit the Calico template or change the default value in the role's default folder.
  - Runs some Quality of Life tasks that will add `kubectl` autocompletion and also alias kubectl to `k`.

  Note: It can be convenient to have kubectl on your workstation.
 If you already have kubectll installed you can just scp the config file from `c1-cp1:/home/psite/.kube` and merge it with any other configs you may have.
 If you need to install it, here's a quick way (see the [kubectl docs](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) for more details)